lorenzogirardi/Kubernetes-nstats/README.md

 - you can have installed a [service mesh](https://github.com/lorenzogirardi/kubernetes-servicemesh)
 <br/><br/>

-Service mesh is a good tools but for the reasons explained in the link ... you should promote it in the right way ... it's able to cover my question but let's assume it's a overengineering for my porpose
+Service mesh is a good tool but for the reasons explained in the link ... you should promote it in the right way ... it's able to cover my question but let's assume it's a overengineering for my porpose.

 APM ... well it depends on your company/money capability